-Resource.apply_filters(self, request, applicable_filters)

-A hook to alter how the filters are applied to the object list.
+Resource.apply_filters (self, request, applicable_filters) A hook to alter how the filters are applied to the object list.
+This needs to be implemented at the user level.
 ModelResource includes a full working version specific to Django's Models.

 9.13.43 obj_get_list